-2.3.5 Communication Channels
+2.4.4 Communication Channels

-Defined channels for technical support or exchanges of information with ICANN and with evaluation panels will be made available to applicants during the Initial Evaluation and Extended Evaluation periods.
-Contacting individual ICANN staff members, Board members, or other individuals performing an evaluation role in order to lobby or obtain confidential information is not appropriate.
+Defined channels for technical support or exchanges of information with ICANN and with evaluation panels are available to applicants during the Initial Evaluation and Extended Evaluation periods.
+Contacting individual ICANN staff members, Board members, or individuals engaged by ICANN to perform an evaluation role in order to lobby for a particular outcome or to obtain confidential information about applications under review is not appropriate.
 In the interests of fairness and equivalent treatment for all applicants, any such individual contacts will be referred to the appropriate communication channels.